Who can be a representative of a participating group?

 The Minister may by notifiable instrument, revoke the representative status of an institution or a person.
 This means that they cease to be a representative.

-To cease being a representative in the case of non-government institutions:
+To cease being a representative of non-government institutions either:

-- the representative requests in writing to the Minister to cease being a representative
+- the representative must request in writing to the Minister to cease being the representative, or

-- each member of the participating group (apart from the representative) requests in writing to the Minister for the representative to cease being the groups representative, or
+- each member of the participating group (apart from the representative) must request in writing to the Minister that the representative cease being the group's representative, or

 - the representative dies, ceases to exist or is insolvent.